Macrosphenidae – Crombecs, Longbills & African Warblers

 Cape Grassbird Sphenoeacus ater ©Ian Montgomery Website

-The African warblers inhabit a range of habitats in sub-Saharan Africa.
+The African warblers are found in a range of habitats in sub-Saharan Africa.
 These range from primary rainforest to forest edge and open woodland habitats for the longbills, wooded savanna to arid scrubland and bushland in the crombecs, rocky arid scree areas and grassland for the Rockrunner, and grassland for the moustached grass warbler and Cape Grassbird.
 The family is overwhelmingly non-migratory, although the Moustached Grass Warbler and the Northern Crombec both make some localised movements in West Africa related to the rainy season.

 They range in size from the smaller crombecs, which measure 8 centimetres in length and weigh as little as 6.5 grams, to the Cape Grassbird, which measures 19–23 centimetres in length and the Moustached Grass Warbler which weighs 29–40 grams.
-There is considerable difference in appearance between the genera; for example the two grass warblers and Victorin’s Warbler possess long graduated tails, whereas the crombecs have tails of which barely extend beyond the tail coverts and folded wings.
+There is considerable difference in appearance between the genera; for example, the two grass warblers and Victorin’s Warbler possess long graduated tails, whereas the crombecs have tails of which barely extend beyond the tail coverts and folded wings.

 They are insect eaters, and take a range of insect prey.
 The longbills and crombecs feed in the canopy and in bushes, either as singles or pairs and sometimes in small groups, whereas the other species are more terrestrial in their habits.
 Where two species co-occur, such as the Red-faced Crombec and the Long-billed Crombec over parts of their range, niche partitioning occurs, with one species feeding in the canopy and the other species feeding lower down in the bushes and trees.
 Some species of both crombec and longbill have been reported to join mixed-species feeding flocks.